MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpCompliancePolicy.md

 - The second command stores the GUID value of the sensitivity label in the variable named $guidVar.

-- The third command creates the DLP policy.
-The Location value 470f2276-e011-4e9d-a6ec-20768be3a4b0 is Microsoft 365 Copilot.
-The $loc value needs to be updated depending on what Inclusions/Exclusions scoping you want to provide.
+- The third command stores the Microsoft 365 Copilot location (470f2276-e011-4e9d-a6ec-20768be3a4b0) in the variable named $loc.
+Update the $loc value based on the Inclusions/Exclusions scoping that you want to provide.

+- The fourth command creates the DLP policy.
+Replace "Policy Name" with the name you want to use.

-- The fourth command creates the variable named $advRule.
+- The fifth command creates the variable named $advRule.
 The advanced rule needs to be updated depending on the grouping of labels you want to provide as input.

 - The last command creates the DLP rule.
-Replace "Policy Name" and "Rule Name" with the values you want to use.
+Replace "Rule Name" with the name you want to use.
+Replace "Policy Name" with the name value from the fourth step.

 ## PARAMETERS